-How do assessors register to submit EWS-1 forms?
+How do signatories register to submit EWS-1 forms?

-Suitably competent and qualified assessors must first register with us in order to be able to upload EWS-1 forms.
-A list of applicable memberships of professional bodies and qualifications will be available on the website and evidence of these must be submitted for review prior to registration being approved.
+Suitably competent and qualified signatories must first register with us in order to be able to upload EWS-1 forms.
+A list of applicable memberships of professional bodies and qualifications is available on the website and evidence of these must be submitted for review prior to registration being approved.